An Eulerian-Lagrangian Formulation of the Compressible Euler Equations with Vacuum

 In this section, we fix the notations and gather the preliminary results necessary to show the short-time solution to the compressible Euler system \eqref{EulerEqEntIsent} using the Lagrangian formulation developed in this paper.

-First, let $\Omega \subset \R^d$ be an open set.
-We denote by $dx, d\xi$, etc. the Lebesgue measure on $\Omega$ and by $L^p(\Omega)$, $p \in [1,+\infty)$, the set of (real or complex) $p$-summable functions with respect to the Lebesgue measure, also $L^\infty(\Omega)$ is the set of measurable functions in which its absolute value has the essential supremum finite, (vector ones should be understood componentwise).
+First, let $U \subset \R^d$ be an open set.
+We denote by $dx, d\xi$, etc. the Lebesgue measure on $U$ and by $L^p(U)$, $p \in [1,+\infty)$, the set of (real or complex) $p$-summable functions with respect to the Lebesgue measure, also $L^\infty(U)$ is the set of measurable functions in which its absolute value has the essential supremum finite, (vector ones should be understood componentwise).
 As usual, the Schwartz space is denoted by $\mathcal{S}(\R^d)$, and $\mathcal{S}^{\prime}(\R^d)$ denotes the set of tempered distributions.
 We denote by $\mathcal{F} \varphi(\xi) \equiv \widehat{\varphi}(\xi)$ the Fourier Transform of $\varphi$, which is an isometry in $L^2(\R^d)$.

-Observation confirms that the Sobolev spaces $H^s$ (energy of $L^2-$type) represent the most convenient and effective class of functions for seeking solutions to quasilinear (symmetric) system of conservation laws, which is the case of compressible (isentropic) Euler equations when written in the Eulerian formulation as in \eqref{EulerEqEntIsent}.
-Then, we define the Sobolev space $H^s(\R^d)$, (or simply written $H^s$) via Fourier Transform.
+Observation confirms that the Sobolev spaces $H^s$ (energy of $L^2-$type) represent the convenient and effective class of functions for seeking solutions to quasilinear (symmetric) system of conservation laws, which is the case of compressible (isentropic) Euler equations when written in the Eulerian formulation as in \eqref{EulerEqEntIsent}.
+Although, it seems more interesting to apply the Lagrangian formulation developed in the setting of the Bessel space $H_{p}^{\beta}(\Omega)$, which we describe below.
+First, we define $H_{p}^{\beta}(\R^d)$, (or simply written $H_{p}^{\beta}$) via Fourier Transform.
 Precisely, we have